 brew cask install virtualbox

-After installing Virtualbox, you'll need to quit Docker Desktop and update your Docksal configuration.
+After installing Virtualbox, you'll need to update your Docksal configuration.

 fin system stop fin config set --global DOCKER_NATIVE=0 fin system start

 Everyone's setup is different of course.
 If you run into trouble, Docksal's troubleshooting documentation should get you on track.
 I had to run